Alphanovel App

 Alex choked on his carrot, his green eyes dilating.
 "Excuse me very much?"

 Trisha nodded, her face lighting up over the fact that she knew something her friends didn't.
-“Yeah, she's like gone gone, y'all.
-She got super roughed on her camping trip and had to be flown to Florida to stay with her family.
-They have to find her a sub for the rest of the semester.”
+"Yeah, she's like gone gone, y'all.
+She got super roughed up on her camping trip and had to be flown to Florida to stay with her family.
+They must find her a sub for the rest of the semester."

-Miranda couldn't believe what she was hearing.
-“Poor Mrs. O'Gary, is she going to be alright?”
+Miranda couldn't believe her ears.
+"Poor Mrs. O'Gary.
+Is she going to be alright?"

 Alex and Miranda had begun leaning in, letting the whispering envelop them.

-“It serves her right!”
-Came a suddenly high voice that brought everyone roughly back to Earth.
+"It serves her right!"
+A high voice remarked, bringing everyone roughly back to Earth.
 At that moment, Roxanne and Morgan, the remaining roommates, came purposefully marching up.
-Roxanne was tying her golden rays of hair up into a perfect bun without the need for a mirror.
-Her amazingly tanned skin was bunched up in a frown as she stared down at her three other roommates watching her in confusion.
-“Oh, come on, guys!
-Mrs. O'Gary has been warned about camping alone out in Ravenfalls Woods, even in the cabin resort.
-Things happen out there, and if you go hiking out by yourself, you are just purposefully trying to get hurt.”
+Roxanne was tying her golden hair rays up into a perfect bun without needing a mirror.
+Her amazingly tanned skin was bunched up in a frown as she stared down at her three other roommates, watching her in confusion.
+"Oh, come on, guys!
+Mrs. O'Gary has been warned about camping alone in Ravenfalls Woods, even in the cabin resort.
+Things happen out there, and if you go hiking alone, you are just purposefully trying to get hurt."

 Roxanne's younger cousin, Morgan, who was equally black in his wardrobe as Roxanne was pink, looked to the sky in frustration.
 "That is messed up, Roxy.
 She got really hurt.
 Mrs. O'Gary was such a sweet old lady."

 Miranda watched Morgan with a newfound interest.
 He was the kind of guy who listened to songs that mostly consisted of screaming.
-He put on guyliner, and painted his nails, and his pants had more chains than material.
-She had lived with him for one full semester now, and never once in any of that time had she heard him express any kind of sentiment.
-His honest concern for Mrs. O'Gary was as equally moving as it was mind-blowing.
+He put on guyliner and painted his nails; his pants had more chains than material.
+She had lived with him for one whole semester now, and never once in any of that time had she heard him express any kind of sentiment.
+His honest concern for Mrs. O'Gary was equally as moving as it was mind-blowing.

 "Are the cops looking into it?"
 Alex questioned over a mouthful of cheese cubes.

-Roxanne stared at him with a little disgust before answering, “Well, it's not like they can do much, now can they?
-There is no sense in endangering the lives of innocent police officers to search through miles of uncharted forest and try to figure out what attacked an old lady who knew better.”
+Roxanne stared at him with disgust before answering, "Well, it's not like they can do much, now, can they?
+There is no sense in endangering the lives of innocent police officers to search through miles of uncharted forest and try to figure out what attacked an old lady who knew better."

 Sometimes Miranda wished she could punch Roxanne in the face for being so bitchy.
-At times it was honestly like living with an evil queen from a fairy tale.
-In those moments, the girl wondered how on Earth they had managed to put up with each other for years.
-Then Roxy did something awesome like help to braid her incredibly impossible curls, and Miranda remembered how they did it.
-Roxy swiped up a piece of her apple cup with a cat ate the canary grin.
+Sometimes, it was like living with an evil queen from a fairy tale.
+In those moments, the girl wondered how they had managed to put up with each other for years.
+Then Roxy did something extraordinary, like helping to braid her incredibly impossible curls, and Miranda remembered how they did it.
+Roxy swiped up a piece of her apple cup with a cat-eat-the-canary grin.

-“Any idea what they are going to do with her class tomorrow?"
+"Any idea what they will do with her class tomorrow?"
 Trisha questioned.

-“Probably combine us with another group,” Roxanne responded uninterestedly.
-She bounced off in the direction of the cafeteria, Morgan quickly followed behind his cousin - Lest he get swept up in a conversation with other mortals.
+"Probably combine us with another group," Roxanne responded uninterestedly.
+She bounced off in the direction of the cafeteria, and Morgan quickly followed behind his cousin lest he get swept up in a conversation with other mortals.

 Trisha watched them go, "That poor b*st*rd."

-Alex shuttered, “Wow, guys.
+Alex shuddered, "Wow, guys.
 Like, I don't think I can eat anymore.
-That is just super crazy.”
+That is just super crazy."

-Trisha looked up at the afternoon sky with distaste, “Come on, guys.
-Let’s get inside before the rain reaches us.”
+Trisha looked at the afternoon sky with distaste.
+"Come on, you two.
+Let's get inside before the rain reaches us."

-Alex snorted, “Please Miranda, when is the Weather Man ever right?”
+Alex snorted, "Please, Miranda, when is the Weather Man right?"

 He almost always was, she thought.